|

 other.

-Used
+Used to compare

-to compare means of 2
+means of 2 groups in

-subjects are paired or
+which subjects are

-matched in some way.
+some way.

-of Variance
+Analysis of Variance

 (ANOVA)

-- One-way
+One-way ANOVA:

-ANOVA: used to
+used to compare

-more sample
+2 or more sample

 means on one